The first time that it happened was in the supermarket.

 In their place is a married couple, probably not much older than you.
 They have two boys somewhere in the five to eight-year-old range.
 You expect them to be loud as they play on their swing-set or play catch in the adjoining backyard, but they’ve been almost silent every time.
 How nice, you think, before realizing how weird it is.

 Things just look different now.
-It seems like it rains all the time now.
-And the grass is paler than it was when you were younger.
+It seems like it rains all the time.
+The lawns look chemical and anemic.
+The grass lighter, the sky darker than it was when you were younger like some cartoon villain plugged a hose into the neighborhood and started draining color.
 It would be hard to prove this with any certainty, but you’d put money on it.
-The lawns look chemical and anemic.
-The grass lighter, the sky darker.
-Like some cartoon villain plugged a hose to the neighborhood and started draining color.
 A storm never feels far away.

-You turn a corner and a flash of memory kicks in.
+You turn a corner, and a flash of a memory hits you.
 Your favorite Chinese place, lodged in an unremarkable strip mall.
 It’s still here.
 You ate here almost every week in high school, but you haven’t thought about it in years, not even on visits home.
-It was like it was sealed away in amber, an irretrievable part of your past.
+It was like it was sealed away in amber—an irretrievable part of your past.

 The owner’s young daughter plays a game on a computer tablet at the table near the register.
 She’s looking at you and smiling.
 For reasons you don’t immediately understand, it makes you nervous.

 You wait for your order next door at the video store.
 This was another cherished destination you’d all but forgotten.
 Incredible that it’s still open.
 Unbelievable.
-The owner is a white-haired guy with a handlebar mustache and a Kangol cap, the only one you’ve ever seen working there.
+The owner is a white-haired guy with a handlebar mustache and a Kangol cap, the only person you’ve ever seen working there.
 He looks exactly as you remember him: like he’s never moved from behind the register.
-You look through the horror section, like always, even though you’ll probably go home with a buddy comedy or a dumb action movie.
+You look through the horror section like always, even though you’ll probably go home with a buddy comedy or a stupid action movie.
 You scare easily.

 Whatever.
 You don’t feel like reading subtitles anyway.

-At home, you try to look up the movie you found, the maybe Scandinavian one.
+At home, you try to look up the movie you found, the maybe-Scandinavian one.
 You try weird and ridiculous searches: Nordic movie screaming.
 Screaming laughing people hill.
 No results.
 You try strangers staring and smiling.
-You get articles for teens on how to flirt with people.
+You get articles for teens about how to flirt with people.
 You don’t think that’s what’s going on.